Gabriel Piroird

 Gabriel Jules Joseph Piroird, Institute of Prado (5 October 1932 – 3 April 2019) was a French-born Algerian Roman Catholic prelate who served as the fourteenth Diocesan Bishop of the Roman Catholic Diocese of Constantine from 25 March 1983 until his retirement on 21 November 2008.

 Biography

-Bishop Piroird was born in southern France and as a young person joined a secular institute of the Institute of the Priests of Prado, founded by Blessed Antoine Chevrier, where he was ordained a priest on 27 June 1964, after completing his philosophical and theological education.
+Gabriel Piroird was born in Lyon and as a young person joined a secular institute of the Institute of the Priests of Prado, founded by Blessed Antoine Chevrier.
+He was ordained a priest on 27 June 1964, after completing his philosophical and theological education.